 Homeschool Science

-The first thing we looked at with this was polarity.
+The first thing we looked at was polarity.

 How many bulbs can a single battery light up?